-Note: This section addresses requirements stated in NERC Standards MOD-013-0 (R2).

 The DWG is responsible for maintaining and updating this Procedure Manual.
 Revisions, additions and/or deletions to this Procedure Manual may be undertaken at such times that the DWG feels it is necessary due to changes in PSS/E dynamic simulation software or to meet new and/or revised requirements of NERC, ERCOT, or any other organization having oversight or regulatory authority.

 At least annually, the DWG Chair shall request a thorough review of the current Procedure Manual for any needed revisions.
 The notification will request that proposed revisions be submitted to the DWG Chair (or the Chair’s designate) for consolidation and distribution to all DWG members for comment and/or additional revision.
-The DWG Chair should give consideration to being able procedure complete the review and revision process in time to avoid any delays in collecting dynamic data or completing other DWG work.

 The DWG Chair may seek approval of any revision, addition, or deletion to the Procedure Manual by email vote, regular meeting, or called special meeting as deemed necessary or requested by DWG membership.